a woman is hunched over as inhalers and oxygen tanks stack and pile up on her back

 My first thought goes to breathing

 When I open my eyes in the morning, my first thought goes to breathing.
-I take a breathe in.
+I take a breath in.
 How is it?
 I cough and clear my lungs.
 I get out of bed and take my first inhaler of the morning.
 By the time I make my way to the kitchen for coffee, breakfast, and even more medicine, I can tell what kind of day it is going to be.
 Some days it takes a few hours.
 I feel like every morning I need a conference call with my lungs and go over my to-do list together.

 I want normalcy